Building cubic gravity with healthy and viable scalar and tensor perturbations: Perturbation analysis

 We proceed by focusing on the scalar perturbations.
 As we showed, in cubic gravity the Poisson's law is modified according to (\ref{34}), which implies that we obtain an effective gravitational constant.
 Using that $\kappa=8\pi G$, with $G$ the Newton's constant, we find that the effective Newton's constant is given as

 in which case one recovers $\phi=-4\pi G_{eff} a^2\delta\rho/ k^2$.
 Note that in terms of cosmic time we have

-In the limit $\beta\rightarrow0$ we obtain $G_{eff}\rightarrow G$ as expected, however in the general case $G_{eff}$ deviates from $G$, depending on the parameter $\beta$, as well as on the specific background Hubble function evolution.
+Hence, in cubic gravity, as it is typical in modified gravity theories, we obtain an effective Newton's constant $G_{eff}$ that is in general different than $G$, and the deviation depends on the model parameter $\beta$ as well as on the specific background Hubble function evolution, namely on $H(t)$.
+For $\beta=0$, in which case cubic gravity recovers General Relativity, we obtain $G_{eff}=G$ as expected.
 Note that although the time-dependence of the effective Newton's constant is typical in modified gravity, the scale-dependence appears only in subclasses of them \cite{Cai:2015emx,Basilakos:2013nfa}.
 According to observations we obtain $G_{eff}/G=1.09 \pm 0.2$ at 1$\sigma$ confidence level \cite{Umezu:2005ee,Nesseris:2006jc,Verbiest:2008gy,Nesseris:2017vor}, and thus this deviation should satisfy

-Now the quantity $\mu$ defined above, using the redshift $ 1+z=a_0/a$ (with the present scale factor set to $a_0=1$) becomes
+Now the quantity $\mu\equiv\frac{8\pi Gk^2\beta }{a^2}$ defined above, using the redshift $ 1+z=a_0/a$ (with the present scale factor set to $a_0=1$) becomes

 Thus, we can express the effective Newton's constant as $ G_{eff}=\frac{1}{3}G\left\{4+ [\frac{3}{14} \mu(2H^2+7\dot{H} )-1]^{-1}\right\}. $ Therefore, we conclude that if $0< \mu(2H^2+7\dot{H})<14/3$ then we obtain $G_{eff}<G$, otherwise $G_{eff}>G$, while for $\mu=0$, i.e. $\beta=0$, we recover $G_{eff}=G$.